slskd/slskd/docs/config.md

 ## HTTPS

-The default HTTPS port is 5001, typical for a .NET application but can be anything between 1 and 65535.
+The default HTTPS port is 5031, but can be anything between 1 and 65535.

 By default, the application generates a new, self-signed X509 certificate at each startup.
 If, for whatever reason, a self-signed certificate isn't sufficient, or if the certificate needs to be shared among systems or applications, a certificate `.pfx` and password can be defined.